 Other Key Differences to Know

 Portability is one of the main considerations when comparing electric vs. gas chainsaws.
-As a newbie, you may not know that most gas chainsaws in the market are designed with heavy construction.
+As a newbie, you may not know that most gas chainsaws on the market are designed for heavy construction.
 On the other hand, electric chainsaws are often lighter and easier to handle when dealing with overhead cutting tasks.

-Another important feature our experts would like to tackle is its maintenance frequency.
+Another important feature to tackle is its maintenance frequency.
 As electric chainsaws do not run with fuel, you don’t need to check their filter or refill their tank with fresh oil.

 Contrary to that, a gas chainsaw may need component replacement from time to time.
-If you’re not familiar with troubleshooting its chain and engine (see: troubleshooting a Poulan Chainsaw), our resident landscapers urge you to consider electric or battery chainsaws.
+If you’re not familiar with troubleshooting its chain and engine (see: troubleshooting a Poulan Chainsaw), most resident landscapers urge users to consider electric or battery chainsaws.